-Our experts realize that not all feet are the same.
-Add the fact that each ski boot brand has a different fit, and you can understand why the boot fitting process takes several steps.
-We start by determining what category of Nordic skiing you are interested in: classic, skate, backcountry or cross-country touring.
-We also consider your budget, past experience with boot brands and how often you plan to ski.
-Next, we get up close and personal with your feet to determine the volume and width that will work best for you.
+Your feet are unique and so is the fit of each Nordic boot, which is why the boot fitting process takes several steps.
+The first is determining what category of Nordic skiing you are interested in: classic, skate, backcountry or cross-country touring.
+Next, we consider your budget, past experience with boot brands, and how often you plan to ski.